The Leaders’ Summit

 From Doctrine to Contextualized Ministry: Clarifying Your Church’s Theological Vision – Dave Owens and Rob Maine

-Multiplication Movements – Ed Marcelle, Brandon Woodard, Jesse Furey
+Multiplication Movements – Ed Marcelle and Jesse Furey

 4:00 – 7:00 PM • Dinner (on own, Join your team or friends at one of the area's restaurants)